caocscar/open-knowledge-network/README.md

 OSM road segments consists of nodes.
 Nodes are GPS points that define the road segment.
 There are nodes in the road segments that define intersections.
 - We would have to locate the intersection nodes in OSM.
 - Then we could do map matching using the endpoints of road segments to intersection nodes in OSM (or vice versa)
-- We would need a process for defining equivalent road segment(s) between these two intersection nodes in OSM.
+- We would need a process for defining an equivalent road segment between these two intersection nodes in OSM.

 Fortunately, Scott Bogard, has done item one already.
 He has constructed a table of all intersection nodes in the continental USA.
 It is located on the server `tri.esg.gm1` in the database `OSM2019`.